YOUR STORY BEGINS WITH A MILESTONE

 - Sleeping Bag and Personal Equipment

-- Baggage problems (lost or delayed flight)
+- Problems with luggage (lost or delayed flight)

-- Expenses incurred by rescue and evacuation
+- Expenses incurred for rescue and evacuation

 - Anything not described in this program

-Expedition cost: 2300 USD based on double occupancy or more
+Expedition cost: USD 2300 based on double occupancy or more

 Ojos del Salado Volcano